hummelthomas/winpython/Roadmap.md

    - complete out-of-the-box,
 - **flexibility**:
    - easy to tweak in a "portable" way (zip and distribute your "mod" Winpython),
-   - Flavor of the month (Winpython + added packages in a domain)
+   - Flavor of the month (Winpython + added packages in a domain),
+   - buildable in the Cloud
 - **fun**:
    - make "I built my first Winpython !" a simple experience for advanced users,
    - contributing to Winpython is made easy on github and google mailing list.